Code of Conduct

-TNT’s code of conduct is regularly updated to ensure maximum safety and consent, while at the same time avoiding the mollycoddling of responsible adults.
+TNT’s Code of Conduct is regularly updated to ensure maximum safety and consent, while at the same time avoiding the mollycoddling of responsible adults.
 Please read carefully!

-Overall Code of Conduct
+Code of General Conduct

 In TNT workshops, we expect and require you to act like an adult.
 This includes avoiding victimhood and being 100% responsible for your own health, safety and radical self-reliance.
 If something does not feel right during a workshop, then speak up.
 To counter the dangers of groupthink, you should never do anything that does not feel right to you by blindly following the group.
 Do not greatly exceed your comfort zones to minimize the chances of later regrets.
 You are expected to be able to state your boundaries and say no. One of the first exercises on our Sexual Deconditioning Level 1 workshop is designed to test if you cross your own boundaries and train you to say no. TNT reserves the right to end participation in a workshop of anyone who fails to demonstrate a solid level of maturity in this area.